What is hygge? Why should anyone care what it means?

 Donating items that are no longer used not only feels good but is also a way to serve the community where you live.
 Instead of organizing a yard sale and spending the day organizing, packing, and unpacking, donating items is a faster way to remove them from the home and may go to someone who would find joy in the item you donated, hopefully spreading some hygge magic their way, too.

 Another popular misconception about this Danish philosophy is the idea that hygge can only be achieved through minimalism.
-However this is untrue and thankfully so, for yours truly is definitely not a minimalist.
-Despite the fact that hygge is not about materialism, it does not imply that belongings cannot bring joy.
+However this is untrue and thankfully so, for yours truly is not a minimalist.
+Even though hygge is not about materialism, it does not imply that belongings cannot bring joy.

 Overall, hygge is a Danish word and way of life with a central focus on mindful living and the enjoyment of simple pleasures.
 Hygge is the warm contentment one feels when reading a book in their favorite corner of the room, preparing a delicious meal, or spending an intimate evening with the people one loves.
 Many people mistake hygge to be just a minimalistic trend, or a phrase referring to Scandinavian design techniques, but in fact, hygge is so much more.
 Hygge reminds us to see the beauty in each day and to take the time to be present and truly alive.